krauskopf/node-red-contrib-avr-yamaha/README.md

  * Power On/Off: When the power state was changed.
 Outputs current state by reading `System.Power_Control.Power`.
  * Input Changed: When the input selection changed.
 Outputs current state by reading `Main_Zone.Input.Input_Sel`.
- * Volume Changed: When the current volume setting changed.
-Outputs current state by reading `Main_Zone.Volume.Lvl`.
+ * Volume Changed: When the current volume setting changed or device is muted.
+Outputs current state by reading `Main_Zone.Volume.Lvl` and `Main_Zone.Volume.Mute`.
  * Play_Info Changed: When the current track changed.
 Outputs the current state by reading `<current input selection>.Play_Info`.
  * List_Info Changed: When the current menu list changed.
 Outputs the current state by reading `<current input selection>.List_Info`.